spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 <InfoBox>

-The *Bring Your Own OS* (BYOOS) option can be chosen for advanced scenarios but it requires additional setup.
+The *Bring Your Own OS* (BYOOS) option can be chosen for advanced scenarios, but it requires additional setup.
 You can also provide additional cloud-init configurations in the OS pack's YAML values for setting up Edge host users, installing additional OS packages, installing certificates and more.
 Refer to the [Cloud-Init Stages](/clusters/edge/edge-configuration/cloud-init) resource to learn more about cloud-init stages.

 </InfoBox>